raelgc/retropie_rpcs3-appImage/README.md

 ### EmulationStation

-In order to create an entry for the PSN game, take note of the game **serial** (you can copy the game serial on RPCS3 UI, right clicking in the game and select "Copy game serial").
+In order to create an entry for the PSN game, take note of the game **serial** (you can copy the game serial on RPCS3 UI, right clicking in the game and select "Copy info" > "Copy game serial").

 Then create a folder for your game  with a `.PS3` extension under `~/RetroPie/roms/ps3/` (remember to replace the **game name** by your actual game name):